Renting a car in Ireland can be confusing. The steps below, which have been followed by over 120,000 people, make the process easy-to-understand.

 There is usually a dedicated area where you have to leave the car.

-Any time that I have to do this, I take a picture of the car in the designated drop off area just in case something happens to it after I’ve left it off.
+Any time that I have to do this, I take a picture of the car in the designated drop off area just in case something happens to it after I’ve left.

 3. Keep an eye on your credit card

-I’ve a friend who rented a car in Dublin for two days recently.
+I’ve a friend who was renting a car in Dublin for two days recently.
 All was fine with the car and he dropped it back after his trip.

 Two weeks later he noticed a random charge on one of his credit cards from the car hire company.
 When he queried it, he was told it was for tyre damage.